Energy

 Four ways to shift your energy use and save

-1. Schedule appliances: Set timers or use smart plugs to run appliances like washing machines, dishwashers, and tumble dryers during off-peak hours.
+1. Schedule appliances: Set timers or use smart plugs to run appliances like washing machines, dishwashers and tumble dryers during off-peak hours.

 Smart meter plan FAQs

-You can access and download up to two years of your electricity usage data through your ESB Networks online account.
-Log in, navigate to ‘My Energy Consumption,’ and select ‘Download your smart data.’
+You can download your smart meter electricity usage data through your ESB Networks online account.

 Are there smart gas plans?